 Amazon Web Services (AWS) and Microsoft Azure are cloud service providers that have revolutionized the IT and tech industry exponentially.
 Cloud storage companies, like these two, have touched millions of lives and have changed the competitive landscape of various IT companies.
-It won’t be wrong if we say that cloud services have massively contributed towards making the world a better place.
+AWS and Azure each have strong features and have enough market share to prove they will be players in the cloud computing market for some time.
+Still, there are differences between AWS and Azure that are worth pointing out.
 Let’s compare AWS vs Azure.

 Considering that AWS has been around for the last ten years or so, it seems that AWS might be a better cloud service provider when compared to Azure.
 But, if you take a closer look, you would notice it’s not that easy to make a decision in favor of any one of these two.
 You have to take into account several factors before you can confidently pick AWS over Azure or vice versa.
 These other factors would include cloud storage pricing, rates of data availability, and data transfer loss rate.
 Based on these factors, the CIOs and CTOs of IT and tech companies decide which cloud service would be in the best interest of their company.